top of page

 Informal complaints

-If you are able to resolve any issue informally with our Customer Care Team and are happy with the outcome, then you need not use our formal complaints procedures.
+If you can resolve any issue informally with our Customer Care Team and are happy with the outcome, then you need not use our formal complaints procedures.
 If, however, you are not satisfied that the problem has been resolved or handled to your satisfaction, you may wish to make a formal complaint.
 You can do this by using our formal complaints procedure set out below.

 Making a complaint